Venturi Racing: 2014–15 season

-Venturi was founded by Gildo Pallanca Pastor and became one of Formula E's founding teams by committing to the championship in December 2013.
+Venturi was co-founded by businessman Gildo Pallanca Pastor and actor Leonardo DiCaprio, becoming one of Formula E's founding teams by committing to the championship in December 2013.
 For the series' inaugural season, it was announced that the team had signed Nick Heidfeld and Stéphane Sarrazin as its drivers, with Franck Baldet as team coordinator.

 In Formula E's debut race at the Beijing ePrix, Heidfeld was running in second place and attempted to overtake Nicolas Prost for the lead on the final lap.
 In the last corner, the pair collided and both failed to finish, with the accident causing Heidfeld's car to alarmingly fly through the air and land on the roll hoop.
 This handed the win to Lucas di Grassi.
 Prost was given a 10-place grid penalty for the next round in Putrajaya.

 At the Buenos Aires ePrix, Venturi was again in contention for victory with Heidfeld.
 With three laps to go, Heidfeld received a drive-through penalty for speeding in the pit lane.
 This handed António Félix da Costa his maiden Formula E victory.

 Venturi took its largest points haul of the season at the Berlin ePrix.
 Heidfeld took the team's only podium finish of the season at the Moscow ePrix, taking third behind eventual champion Nelson Piquet Jr. and di Grassi.

 Sarrazin won the final race of the season from pole position but was penalised for exceeding the maximum energy usage, dropping him to 15th.
 Heidfeld ended the season in 12th position in the Drivers' Championship with 31 points while Sarrazin was 14th on 22 points, leaving the team ninth in the standings.
 Heidfeld left the team at the end of the season to join Mahindra.